is Paint Protection Film (PPF)?

 The following criteria will help to ensure that you are comparing "apples to apples" when choosing an installer.

-persuade you to use a non-3M film because it's cheaper and easier
+persuade you to use a bargain film because it's cheaper and easier

 protection films?
-3M will not honor warranty claims unless the film
+The manufacturer may not honor warranty claims unless the film

 - Are they using computer-cut patterns or lowering their costs by trimming on the vehicle itself?
 If it is computer-cut, compare the patterns carefully, our kits are